CTRI/2024/04/065639 [Registered on: 15/04/2024] Trial Registered Prospectively

 7. Be medically suitable for immunosuppression therapy in accordance with the requirements of this protocol in the opinion of the Investigator.

-9. Willing to provide signed Informed Consent prior to any procedures being performed at visit 1, screening
+9. Willing to provide signed Informed Consent prior to any procedures being performed at Visit 1.

 c.
-At least one of the lesions has to be sub-foveal.
+At least one of the lesions must be partially sub-foveal.

 ExclusionCriteria